0xbharath/art-of-packet-crafting-with-scapy/documentation/src/setup/mysterious_boxes.md

 - The VM displayed after running `start_labs.sh` is our attacker
 - This is our base machine for this workshop from where we orchestrate our attacks
+- The attacker machine has SSH server running so you can use SSH to login to the machine
-- Login using the above credentials and run `startx` command to get a GUI
+- For GUI, you can login using the above credentials in the VM and run `startx` command
 - The GUI is openbox based, it is intended to be super minimal so don’t be surprised about lack of "features"
 - `readme.txt` file in home directory has more info on tools installed and essential commands etc

 ### Victim machines